-Students who have met the College's admission requirements will receive an official Letter of Admission from Records and Admissions Office.
-Request for additional copies of Letter of Admission can be obtained from the Records and Admissions Office in Tsaile, Arizona.
+Students who have met the College's admission requirements will receive an official Letter of Admission from Office of Records and Admissions.
+Additional copies can be obtained at the Office of Records and Admissions located at Main Campus in Tsaile.